Frank L. Sweetser

 Frank Loel Sweetser (June 2, 1873 – December 17, 1953) was an American pioneer management consultant, business executive, and organizational theorist.

 He was general manager of the Dutchess Manufacturing Company, and served as president of the American Management Association, and of the National Association of Cost Accountants, now Institute of Management Accountants.

-Biography
+Early life

 Sweetser was born in 1873 in Wilton, New Hampshire, son of Harrison Cole Sweetser, a traveling salesman, and Abby Ann (Walton) Sweetser.

+Career

 Sweetser came into prominence early 1920s as author of a series articles on cost accounting, published in the System magazine.
-In those years he served as general manager of the Dutchess Manufacturing Company, a trouser manufacturers at Poughkeepsie, N. Y.
+In those years he served as general manager of the Dutchess Manufacturing Company, a trouser manufacturers at Poughkeepsie, New York.

 In 1925 Sweetser was elected president of the American Management Association for 1927 at their recent annual meeting, as successor of Sam A. Lewisohn and was in 1928 succeeded by William W. Kincaid.
 In 1927 he also served as new chairman of the International Garments Manufacturers' Association, and in the year 1928-29 he served as president of the National Association of Cost Accountants.

 In 1930 Sweetser became partner in the consulting firm of Stevenson, Harrison & Jordan, and later senior partner.
 He also became partner in the National Photo Laboratories.

-Family and deaths
+Family and death

 Sweetser married Lura Hill Parker on June 22, 1897, and they had 3 children and lived in Montclair, New Jersey.
 Sweetser died on December 27, 1953, in New York City at the age of 79 after a brief illness.

 His son, Frank L. Sweetser Jr. (1913–1994), became a notable sociologist, at the department of sociology at the Indiana University.